glebtsereteli/GMRoomLoader/docs/pages/api/payload/getters.md

 # Getters

-This section covers two ways to retrieve created element IDs:
+This section covers two ways to retrieve created element IDs from :Payload:.
 1. Individual ID `.Get<ElementType>` getters.
     * Instances, Sprites, Particle Systems and Sequences use their room IDs.
     * Tilemaps and Backgrounds use the name of the layer they're on.